Falconidae

 The falcons and caracaras are around 65 species of diurnal birds of prey that make up the family Falconidae (representing all extant species in the order Falconiformes).
-The family likely originated in South America during the Paleocene and is divided into three subfamilies: Herpetotherinae, which includes the laughing falcon and forest falcons; Polyborinae, which includes the spot-winged falconet and the caracaras; and Falconinae, the falcons and kestrels (Falco) and falconets (Microhierax).
+The family likely originated in South America during the Paleocene and is divided into three subfamilies: Herpetotherinae, which includes the laughing falcon and the forest falcons; Polyborinae, which includes the spot-winged falconet and the caracaras; and Falconinae, the true falcons, hobbies and kestrels (Falco) and the falconets (Microhierax).

 Description

 Falcons and caracaras are small to medium-sized birds of prey, ranging in size from the black-thighed falconet, which can weigh as little as 35 g, to the gyrfalcon, which can weigh as much as 1735 g.
 They have strongly hooked bills, sharply curved talons and excellent eyesight.
 The plumage is usually composed of browns, whites, chestnut, black and grey, often with barring of patterning.
 There is little difference in the plumage of males and females, although a few species have some sexual dimorphism in boldness of plumage.